lamnhan066/secure_gate/README.md

 ```

 By default, the screen will be locked on start.
 If you want to change this behavior, you can set the `lockOnStart` in the `controller` to `false`, so the page will be unlocked on start.

+The `biometricAuthentication()` is just an example that shows you how to implement it into your `SecureGate`.
+You can try it in the example.

 ## Information